- No credit score required

 Oportun Loan Rates, Fees & Other Terms

 Oportun does not clearly disclose an overall range for the interest rates of their personal loans.
-But Oportun loan APRs in California range from 37.6% to 59.2%, according to representatives.
+But Oportun caps personal loan APRs at 36%, according to representatives.
 Oportun has fixed APRs, so rates won’t vary over time.

 Oportun Loan Requirements & Application Info